nasirul786/smartBot/README.md

+> [!IMPORTANT]
+> This bot is now useless, i was at first place on the contest by making this bot on BB but now BB does not support publishing webApps, so this won't work anymore.

 # [Opinion_Reward_SmartBot](https://t.me/Opinion_Reward_SmartBot)

 A Telegram bot designed to collect customer reviews and opinions on topics created by admins, built using SmartBot technology on BB.